mwcremer/dnd-bx/combined.md

 **Duration:** One or more days (see below)
 **Range:** 120'

-A single, humanoid creature must **save versus spells** or be charmed, as follows:
+A single human, demihuman, or humanoid creature must **save versus spells** or be charmed, as follows:

 - The subject regards the caster as its trusted friend and ally and will come to the caster's defence.
 - If they share a language, the caster may give the charmed creature commands, which it will obey.